pvorb/php-yuki/README.md

 Now you are able to add your HTML files and whatever you like.

 ## Example site
-There's a tiny example project available if you checkout `example-site`.
+There's a tiny example project available if you `git checkout example-site`.
 Just have a look.

+## Current development
+At the moment I am developing a module for adding commenting functionality to documents.
+Simply `git checkout mod-comment`